 A belt drive is all about frictional forces.
 Right?
 If there is enough friction, the driven pulley will rotate along with the belt.
-But if there is not enough friction then the belt may pass through a couple of revolution but the driven pulley does not rotate along with it.
-This phenomenon is called slippage in belt drive.
+But if there is not enough friction, then the belt may pass through a couple of revolutions, but the driven pulley does not rotate along with it.
+This phenomenon is called slippage in the belt drive.

 All belts are elastic in nature.
-What that means is that under tension the length will increase and under compression, the length will decrease.
+That means that under tension, the length will increase, and under compression, the length will decrease.

-In belt drive, belts has one area where the tension is more than the other side.
-That side is called tight side.
-The other area where tension is less is called slack side.
+The belt has one area in the belt drive where the tension is more than the other side.
+That side is called the tight side.
+The other area where tension is less is called the slack side.

-On the tight side, due to tension, the belt length increases, and on the slack side due to compression, the belt size decreases.
-What that means is that the driving pulley will get more length of belt and the driven pulley will get less length of the belt.
+On the tight side, due to tension, the belt length increases, and on the slack side, due to compression, the belt size decreases.
+That means that the driving pulley will get more length of the belt, and the driven pulley will get less length of the belt.

-Due to the uneven stretch of belt around two different sides of the belt causes some relative motion of belt against the pulleys.
+The uneven stretch of the belt around two different sides of the belt causes some relative motion of the belt against the pulleys.
 This phenomenon is called Creep.

 Difference Between Slip And Creep

-Slip is cause due to the insufficient friction between the belt and pulleys whereas creep is due the uneven stretch ( Due to elastic property) of belt on the tight side and slack side.
+Slip is caused due to insufficient friction between the belt and pulleys, whereas creep is due to the uneven stretch ( Due to elastic property) of the belt on the tight and slack sides.

-Although the phenomenon is different both have one thing in commons.
-Both affect the velocity ratio of the belt drive and thus affects the power transmission.
+Although the phenomenon is different, both have one thing in commons.
+Both affect the velocity ratio of the belt drive and thus affect the power transmission.

 Advantages Of Belt Drive